syahirahuw/computer-vision-detection-validation/README.md

 ### 1. Project Overview
   - This project documents the structured validation workflow applied to evaluate prediction outputs from a computer vision–based pothole and manhole detection system.
-  - The objective was to ensure detection reliability, categorize model errors, and maintain dataset integrity before retraining or deployment improvements.
+  - The objective was to ensure detection reliability, categorise model errors, and maintain dataset integrity before retraining or deployment improvements.
   - This repository focuses on the validation framework and evaluation methodology.

 ### 2. Problem Statement